 Belair National Park features a series of shared use trails that are used by walkers, cyclists and horse riders including the Tom Roberts Trail.

-The Adelaide Trail Horse Riders Club regularly run trail riding events in the Adelaide Hills including 'come and try' events.
+The Adelaide Trail Horse Riders Association regularly run trail riding events in the Adelaide Hills including 'come and try' events.
 The South Australian Endurance Riders Association holds regular events in the Adelaide Hills covering variations in altitude, terrain, and weather that test the fitness and stamina of the horse as well as the athlete’s discipline and horsemanship skills.

 Oakbank Week at Oakbank Racing Club is the world's largest picnic racing carnival, attracting more than 60,000 people during the Easter period.
 As a picnic race meeting, racegoers are able to bring their own food and drinks onto the course (at no cost) and enjoy a picnic by their car at various locations around the course.
 Alternatively, racegoers may choose to enjoy the numerous facilities that are available throughout the course.